How to determine your Unique Value Proposition?

 You should specialise.
 Do not offer everything, but choose the products that you feel will be successful.

-As tourism companies often do, you may offer set tours on your website.
-Tours that you have pre-planned for your (potential) customers.
-However, European travellers usually prefer a tailor-made trip.
-If your website does not show that you can provide tailor-made or customised tours, they might book with the competition.
+As tourism companies often do, you may offer standard tours on your website, ones you have pre-planned for your (potential) customers.
+However, European travellers usually prefer their trips to be personalised.
+If your website does not make clear that you can offer customised tours, they might book with the competition.

 Next, you need to define your target market.
 What kind of people would be interested in your product?
 What kind of people would you like to attract?

 Keep up to date on trends and developments in your European source markets.
 Social phenomena often lead to new or changed wishes and therefore other concepts and products.

 For tips on trends and developments that influence your target market, see our study about which trends offer opportunities on the European outbound tourism market.

 Tip 5: Learn from your colleagues

 When determining your Unique Value Proposition, learn from your employees.
 They talk to clients and might know your business from a different perspective.
 This is also good for your company’s team spirit.
 Discussing your Unique Value Proposition generates a sense of belonging among your employees.
 It creates support for the line of business you are choosing to set out.